 Question: I love to ride in the rain, and there seems to be differing opinions on how riding in the rain effects bikes.
 What is the truth?
 I was told to just be sure to hang my bike by the front tire afterwards.
 I ride a Bianche Virata and my main concern is the thin steel walls rusting.

 OK so you must ride, well that’s up to you, but don’t ask me to come with you!
-Your problems start for your bike when you finish your ride.
+Your problems start with your bike when you finish your ride.
 Hanging your bike up by the front wheel will help as the water will run off, you hope.

 The best thing is a bucket, warm water, washing up liquid and a sponge.
 Give the bike a good soaping over then a rinse with fresh water.

-Now your frame shouldn’t rust as long the paint is not damaged, any scratches will rust if they are left wet.
-Water can get in to the frame and rust it from the inside; this can be avoided by drying the frame after a ride, especially around the head set, where the seat pin goes in to the frame and the bottom bracket.
+Now your frame shouldn’t rust as long the paint is not damaged.
+Any scratches will rust if they are left wet.
+Water can get into the frame and rust it from the inside; this can be avoided by drying the frame after a ride, especially around the headset, where the seat pin goes into the frame and the bottom bracket.

-With a frame of good quality like your Bianchi they treat the tubes in side and out before they paint the frame, this will protect the frame up to a point, but you need to take care of it by cleaning and more importantly drying it, hanging it up is not enough on its own.
+With a frame of good quality like your Bianchi they treat the tubes inside and out before they paint the frame.
+This will protect the frame up to a point, but you need to take care of it by cleaning and more importantly drying it.
+Hanging it up is not enough on its own.